-Membership: Four faculty members assembled by the Vice President for Academic Affairs and Dean of the Faculty in accordance with State regulations and one person from outside the College.
+Membership: Four faculty members assembled by the Dean of the Faculty in accordance with State regulations; and one person from outside the College.

 Function: To publish and maintain the Safety in the Workplace Program, a program that complies both with applicable external laws and regulations and with Skidmore’s specific needs, to review regularly existing safety policies and consider new policies designed to minimize unsafe acts, eliminate or control hazards, and stimulate efforts to create and maintain interest in safety.

-Membership: Two faculty members, one student member, one support staff member, one member of Local 200D, all appointed by the President and serving staggered three-year terms; the College physician, the Manager of Employment and Training, the Vice President for Academic Affairs and Dean of the Faculty or her/his designee, and the Business Manager (chair).
+Membership: Two faculty members, one student member, one support staff member, one member of Local 200D, all appointed by the President and serving staggered three-year terms; the College physician, the Manager of Employment and Training, the Dean of the Faculty or her/his designee, and the Business Manager (Chair).

 |Christine Kaczmarek, Director of Business Services, Chair (member & chair by title)|